1889 - Wellsboro Agitator |

 Olmstead-Walbridge

-A. Boyce, Mr. Charles E. Olmstead and Miss Bertha E. Walbridge, both of
+Boyce, Mr. Charles E. Olmstead and Miss Bertha E. Walbridge, both of Delmar, Pa.

 Blaine-McCormick

-in the Brick Presbyterian church at Richfield Springs, NY, at noon last
+Brick Presbyterian church at Richfield Springs, NY, at noon last Thursday.

-Thursday.
-The church was beautifully decorated, and a large number
+The church was beautifully decorated, and a large number of distinguished guests

 Starkey-Dennison

-at the home of Mr. and Mrs. Gerould D. Dennison, in Charleston, on October
+the home of Mr. and Mrs. Gerould D. Dennison, in Charleston, on October 3, 1889,

-3, 1889, to witness the marriage of their daughter Anna L., of Catlin Hollow,
+to witness the marriage of their daughter Anna L., of Catlin Hollow, to Mr.

-to Mr. Frank W. Starkey, of Middlebury.
-Rev. Dr. A. C. Shaw conducted
+Frank W. Starkey, of Middlebury.
+Rev. Dr. A. C. Shaw conducted the

 wedding feast, and soon after the young couple departed for a visit among